Hearing: Neuronal

 The sound information from the cochlea travels via the auditory nerve to the cochlear nucleus in the brainstem.
 From there, the signals are projected to the inferior colliculus in the midbrain tectum.
 The inferior colliculus integrates auditory input with limited input from other parts of the brain and is involved in subconscious reflexes such as the auditory startle response.

 The inferior colliculus in turn projects to the medial geniculate nucleus, a part of the thalamus where sound information is relayed to the primary auditory cortex in the temporal lobe.
 Sound is believed to first become consciously experienced at the primary auditory cortex.
-Around the primary auditory cortex lies Wernickes area, a cortical area involved in interpreting sounds that is necessary to understand spoken words.
+Around the primary auditory cortex lies Wernicke's area, a cortical area involved in interpreting sounds that is necessary to understand spoken words.

 Disturbances (such as stroke or trauma) at any of these levels can cause hearing problems, especially if the disturbance is bilateral.
 In some instances it can also lead to auditory hallucinations or more complex difficulties in perceiving sound.